1984vc/startup-finance/README.md

 ### How data is stored

 We don't store any data in the backend.
 Instead we serialize the state of the worksheet and hold it in the URL hash.
-This allows you to quickly share a spreadsheet, but not worry about permissions (people you share this with get a snapshot of the current state but won't recieve updates)
+This allows you to quickly share a spreadsheet, without worrying about permissions (people you share this with get a snapshot of the current state but won't recieve updates)

 # SAFE Conversion Google Sheet